tig-foundation/tig-monorepo/tig-algorithms/advances/evidence_template.md

 > YOUR RESPONSE HERE

 ## SECTION 2: IMPLEMENTATION EMBODYING YOUR METHOD

-*THE COPYRIGHT IN ANY IMPLEMENTATION WHICH EMBODIES THE METHOD WILL BE THE SUBJECT OF THE ASSIGNMENT THAT YOU EXECUTE.*

 TO THE EXTENT THAT YOU HAVE IMPLEMENTED THE METHOD IN CODE YOU SHOULD IDENTIFY THE CODE AND SUBMIT IT TOGETHER WITH THIS DOCUMENT.